ChadGichuki/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  - Checked network tab and observed the error 500.
+  - Checked the backend logs in the terminal and observed an uninitialized constant Toys in toys_controller#create
+  - changed Toys to Toy

 - Update the number of likes for a toy

   - How I debugged:
+  - Observed syntax error: Unexpected end of JSON input
+  - Checked to see the update method in the toys_controller returns json.
+  - rendered correct json in the update method.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  - Observed 404 not found in the network tab.
+  - Checked logs in the backend, observed Routing error, No route matches DELETE "toys/:id"
+  - Added destroy route in config/routes